HypothesisWorks/hypothesis/docs/quickstart.rst

         assert isinstance(t[1], str)

-Note that as we saw in the above example you can pass arguments to :func:`@given <hypothesis.core.given>` either as positional or as keywords.
+Note that as we saw in the above example you can pass arguments to :func:`@given <hypothesis.given>` either as positional or as keywords.

 --------------